svc333/overview/whats-new/index.md

 ### {{site.data.keyword.security-advisor_long_notm}} is now Beta!
 New as of: 5 September 2018

 {{site.data.keyword.security-advisor_short}} has added new capabilities and is now available as a beta service.  {{site.data.keyword.security-advisor_short}} centralizes your {{site.data.keyword.Bluemix_notm}} security into one dashboard.
 In addition to centralizing information, the service summarizes critical security information across easy to navigate tiles to clearly show when a security issue is detected.
-Clicking on a tile enables a drill down to investigate prioritized issues, history, and the details behind the alert.
-To fix the issue just drill down once more to get all of the details as well as suggested fixes to remove the threat and ensure your environment stays secure.
+Clicking on a tile enables a drill-down to investigate prioritized issues, history, and the details behind the alert.
+To fix the issue just drill-down once more to get all of the details as well as suggested fixes to remove the threat and ensure your environment stays secure.

 {{site.data.keyword.security-advisor_short}} will quickly become your go to console to enable you to centralize, view, and manage security in your {{site.data.keyword.Bluemix_notm}} environment.